Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 <img src="./Images/throughput_1.png" width="500">

 ### Increasing thoughput by using more AI Engine cores
 The estimated throughput of 326 MHz is limited by the FFT blocks.
-To increase the throughput, you can increase the valkue of the Number of Cascade Length parameters of the FFT and IFFT blocks.
-This spreads the FFT operation over more than one AI Engine tiles and will result in a throughput increase.
-The results for Number of Cascade Length of 2 and 4 is shown below:
+To increase the throughput, you can increase the value of the Number of Cascade Length parameters of the FFT and IFFT blocks.
+This spreads the FFT operation over more than one AI Engine tile and will result in a throughput increase.
+The results for Number of Cascade Length of 2 and 4 are shown below:

 | Cascade length = 2      | Cascade length = 4  |
 | ------------- |:-------------:|